-For me the role of a singing teacher is simple, to feed a passion or fix a problem.
+For me the role of a singing teacher is simple, it’s to feed a passion or fix a problem.

 If you are a singer and considering going into teaching singing I suggest you start with these fundamental questions: